 (979) 826-8484 or text us at (405) 388-6191

 Because a conviction or even probation for almost any drug offense can lead to deportation and loss of permanent residence for a non-U.S. citizen, the stakes are higher, making it critical to work with a criminal defense and immigration attorney who understands legal effects on immigration status.

 Representing Immigrants Seeking Visas

-For more than 30 years, our legal team has provided high-quality immigration services to individuals across the globe seeking employment opportunities in the United States.
+Our legal team provides high-quality immigration services to individuals across the globe seeking employment opportunities in the United States.
 We work closely with our clients, so to effectively advise on the right non-immigrant visa to pursue, such as:

 - H-1B visas: apply to individuals with a unique skill set who are allowed to work in the United States for three years.